 - Swinging Doors Saloon Tour.
 Who could resist exploring western saloons?
 My husband and I left the kids at home for this 21 and over tour.
 I enjoyed learning about the evolution of saloon architecture including the reason behind the famous false fronts and recessed doorways.
 We heard stories of robbery and gun fights, and finished by sampling the wares from the current Breckenridge Distillery.
 Afterwards, we backtracked to enjoy a libation at the Gold Pan Saloon.
 Although not always the Gold Pan, there has been a saloon on this site since 1865.
 The bar itself dates back to the 1800’s.

 Blue River Plaza.
 Outside the Welcome Center is the Blue River Plaza, which has a play area for toddlers and small children.
 The Plaza sits next to the River Walk where kids and adults can’t help hopping the rocks to cross the Blue River.
+This is also the gathering spot for the town of Breckenridge.

 Shopping.
 Breck has lots of fun and unique shops.
 My favorite is Marigold’s Farmhouse Funk and Junk.
 You never know what you’ll find there, or at Ole Man Berkin’s Bookstore.
 This local used bookstore is a bit off the beaten path, and a bit off in general, which is what I love.
 If you need a card to send to your ex who just broke up with you, this is the place to find it.